24f1002841-droid/SSDWorkshop/README.md

-# SSD Workshop — Simple Calculator
+# SDD Workshop — Simple Calculator

 A minimal Python calculator with a graphical UI (tkinter) and an optional command-line mode.